 Cluster development approval would allow the existing minimum three (3) acre lot size requirement to be reduced to a minimum lot size of one and one half (1.5) acre (to accommodate individual well and septic)

+Cluster development approval would allow the existing minimum 150 feet of frontage requirement to be reduced to 105 feet.

 Residential B District with municipal water:

 Cluster development approval would allow the existing minimum three (3) acre lot size requirement to be reduced to a minimum lot size of one (1) acre (to accommodate individual septic)

+Cluster development approval would allow the existing minimum 150 feet of frontage requirement to be reduced to 85 feet.

 CLUSTER DEVELOPMENT REQUIREMENTS